Cakecrook/AlarmClock/README.md

-The inspiration for this project came from my desire to wake up to a certain song, and finding out that there weren't any applications that would do this for me.
-I was surprised because I figured it wouldn't be very hard to code such an application.

-At first I wanted to code something that would allow me to play a user-specified song on spotify.
-Unfortunately I struggled with spotipy, so I looked into easier solutions.
-I found that playsound was a much more cooperative library, and that it would work just fine.

-So I downloaded an mp3 file of the song I wanted to get up to and got coding.
-I'm not going to include the mp3 file or the name of the song in my repository.
+This program asks the user when they want an alarm to go off, and plays an mp3 file at those times.

 It's a simple solution, with little elegance, but I'm thinking about ways to improve it.
-I could give it a user interface with tkinter, or have it search for and play a user-specified youtube video.
+I could give it an actual interface with tkinter, or have it search for and play a user-specified youtube video instead of needing to download an mp3 file and include it in the code.

+NOTE: The sleep function in the else statement is meant to slow the while loop, but it does mean that the alarm won't go off right at the time specified.
+If you don't plan on running this program in the background, then you can remove the else statement.